MechanicalRabbit/DataKnots.jl/doc/src/start.md

     2 │ FIRE     1 │
     =#

 Records can be nested.
-The following department listing includes, for each department, employee names and their salary.
+The following listing includes, for each department, employee names and their salary.

     run(ChicagoData,
         It.department